-Parking is directly off VA311.
-From the Dragons Tooth parking area head towards the information kiosk located at the rear of the parking area (Note: non-flush toilets are available).
-The blue blazed Dragon's Tooth Trail
+Parking is directly off VA 311.
+From the Dragon's Tooth parking area, head towards the information kiosk and restrooms located at the rear of the parking area.
+The blue-blazed Dragon's Tooth Trail

-For the next 1.4 miles you'll cross the creek/creek bed about 7-8 times on a steady but easy climb to the intersection of the white blazed Appalachian Trail (A.T.)
+For the next 1.4 miles you'll cross the creek or creek bed about 7-8 times on a steady but easy climb to the intersection of the white blazed Appalachian Trail (A.T.)
 There are some great camping spots (no water source) at this intersection.
 Turn right onto the A.T., heading south towards the Dragon's Tooth.

 From there, it is less than 0.3 miles to Dragon's Tooth on an easy path.
 Keep your eyes open on the left for a paths leading to overlooks prior to reaching Dragons Tooth.
 Be sure to circle behind the Tooth, as there is a crevice that makes it possible to climb onto the Tooth.
 It is not the easiest climb, and if you don't feel comfortable, don't do it, be safe!
 There are plenty of good views without climbing the Tooth.